PreCyz/GitDiffGenerator/README.md

 ### java -jar + application.properties at at the same location as jar file
 If there are _application.properties_ file at the same location as your jar file then program can be run as follows: `java -jar Gipter.jar`
 #### Tips
-If program is executed with commandline parameters and _application.properties_ file at the same time, then setup in _application.properties_ has higher priority.<br />
+If program is executed with commandline parameters and _application.properties_ file at the same time, then setup from commandline has higher priority.
+Unless `preferredArgSource` is set to `FILE`, then _application.properties_ has higher priority.<br />
 Generated file name by default is `year-monthName-week-weekNumber.txt`.
 If diff is generated with end date set in the past then diff file name is `year-monthName-startDate-endDate.txt`.
 If parameter _itemFileNamePrefix_ is set then its value is added at the front of the file name.
 File name (without extension) is used also as the title of the toolkit item, that is created.<br />
 You can pass some parameters commandline way and other _application.properties_ way.
 For instance if you do not want to set your password in _application.properties_, you can pass it as commandline param.